Neko Case

 Regarded as an instant classic of haunting country.

-In the beginning (see The Virginian), however, she, for the most part, covered other artists such as Hank Williams and her major influence Loretta Lynn, partially because she was still learning her craft as a self-taught musician.
+In the beginning (see The Virginian), however, she mostly covered the work of other artists such as Hank Williams and her major influence Loretta Lynn, as a self-taught musician.
 However, joining the Canadian power pop outfit The New Pornographers in 1997 helped her gain the confidence needed to strike out on her own as a singer-songwriter.

 Violent and nightmarish, it covers subjects such as murder and alienation with a devilish smile.
 Neko's 'Deep Red Bells', about Gary Ridgeway, is a perfect example: 'Those like you who lost their way, murdered on the interstate.'

-Her troubled early life inadvertently left her perfectly suited to lead country noir into a new era.
-It was refreshing for a songwriter to have real-world experiences related to her songs, leaving in the gritty details others would omit.
-This was a direct rebuke to the sanitised Nashville sound that many fans were tired of.
+Neko's troubled early life inadvertently left her perfectly suited to lead country noir.
+It was refreshing for a songwriter to have real-world experiences related to her songs, leaving in the gritty details others would omit, while also serving as a direct rebuttal to the sanitised Nashville sound that many country fans were tired of.

-Featuring deeper, more complex narratives drawn from Southern gothic literature is another hallmark of the genre.
-For example, 'Margaret vs Pauline' tells a tale of two women from the same town, one rich, the other poor: 'One left her sweater sitting on the train.
-The other lost three fingers at the cannery.'
+Featuring deeper, more complex narratives drawn from Southern gothic literature is another hallmark of the genre in general, and in Neko's work specifically.
+For example, her song 'Margaret vs Pauline' tells a tale of two women from the same town, one rich, the other poor: "One left her sweater sitting on the train.
+The other lost three fingers at the cannery."

 Thematically distinct from Nashville, country noir was also an ideal fit for Neko's untrained, booming voice that can burst the eardrums of people a mile away.
 When at full volume, the sheer thunderous power of it feels like a force of nature, destructive and unforgiving.
-Her vocals are so recognisable they became a defining feature of her work and when combined with sparse instrumentation, hearing it feels like being outside in a deafening storm.
+The powerful volume of her vocals are so recognisable that they became a defining feature of her work.
+When combined with sparse instrumentation, hearing them feels like being outside in a deafening storm.

 Some people say they listen to everything except country.
-To those people, Neko Case is the perfect rebuttal.
-Her complex themes of violence, heartbreak, haunting beauty, and redemption make her a compelling artist unlike any other.
-Crafting consistently great records for over two decades, she steered country in a new and exciting direction.
+To those people, Neko Case is the perfect rebuke.
+Her complex themes of savage violence, bitter heartbreak, haunting beauty, and hard-earned redemption make her a compelling artist unlike any other.
+Crafting consistently great records for over two decades, she steered a stagnant country music in a new and exciting direction when most people thought it was impossible.

 Skills